spraakbanken/korp-frontend/doc/frontend_devel.md

 This section describes how to get the Korp frontend up and running on your own machine and presents the available customization.
 In this step it is necessary to have a backend with at least one corpus installed.
 For testing purposes, Språkbankens Korp backend may be enough.
 It is also assumed that you have a web server available (such as Apache or Nginx).

 Download the latest release from [Github](https://github.com/spraakbanken/korp-frontend/releases).
-The code is distributed under the [MIT license][MIT].
+The code is distributed under the [MIT license](https://opensource.org/licenses/MIT).

 An alternative to downloading a released bundle is to clone the repository: